mohammadrony/linux/issues/filesystem.md

 - Start with Advanced optioins for Ubuntu
 - Select Ubuntu with recovery mode
-- Scan devices with logs enabled
+- Scan devices and monitor logs

 ## /dev/sdX1 contains a filesystem with error